Explore Jobs

 Methodology

-Our data science team also checks job postings and company-published resources for additional up-to-date salary information.
+Our data science team also reviews current job postings and company-released resources for the latest salary information.

-Once they’ve gathered the data, the team calculates a weighted average for each job title they’re estimating a salary for.
-For more details on our salary estimates, you can see a detailed methodology.
+After gathering the data, the team calculates a weighted average for each job title.
+For further details on our salary estimation process, check out our detailed methodology.

 Highest Paying Jobs At Snap FAQs